Bedrock-OSS/bedrock-wiki/docs/visuals/entity-visuals-intro.md

     - beginner
 ---

-Render controllers are an often-misunderstood part of the `Resource Pack`.
+Render controllers are an often-misunderstood part of the resource pack.
 But you don't need to be afraid!
-It would help if you considered render controllers as logic packs that take `short-name` definitions from the RP Entity File and determine how they will be combined/layered/rendered in-game.
+It would help if you considered render controllers as logic packs that take short-name definitions from the RP Entity File and determine how they will be combined/layered/rendered in-game.

 ## Defining short-names